Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 It was all Genshi could do to maintain his dignity; he was *panting* by the time they reached the air-conditioned sanctuary of the Enclave.

 The blast of cool air across his nose and ears was *beyond* welcome.
-And as for Daar…
+And as for Daar...

 The Stoneback Champion had taken the liberty of soaking his fur in the grass sprinklers, much to the mixed scandal and interest of several nearby Females.
 The heat had already evaporated most of the water, but his coat was still damp to the skin and he flopped to the ground under the A/C vent the moment the door was closed with his ears flattened sideways and his mouth open in a delighted fugue.